Sea buckthorn berries — the botanical source of sea buckthorn oil

 Supporting tone and recovery

-The nutrient-dense profile of sea buckthorn oil has been shown to support wound healing and help improve the appearance of uneven tone and hyperpigmentation by supporting the skin’s natural repair processes.
-[4]
+The nutrient-dense profile of sea buckthorn oil has been shown to support wound healing and help improve the appearance of uneven tone by supporting the skin's natural repair processes.[2]

 A thoughtful approach to sourcing